AkshitTayade/FitLife.ai/README.md

 which has resulted in the consumption of unhealthy foods.
 As a result, it has become critical for people to have a well-balanced nutritionally sound diet in addition to engaging in physical activity.
-However, in this fast-paced world, not everyone has the time or money to spend on a personal dietitian and nutritionist who will monitor and care for their health by counseling them on a balanced food plan.
+However, in this fast-paced world, not everyone has the time or money to spend on a personal dietitian and nutritionist who will monitor and care for their health by counseling them on a balanced food plan .
 In this study, we looked at how technology can help with home training, how it can persuade people to start and maintain an active lifestyle, and how it may be helpful in attaining better strength and balance.
 We reviewed individual personal information in this study and attempted to propose a diet type and meal plans